Dupont State Recreational Forest

-For more information on the Dupont State Forest, visit this excellent web site.
+For more information on the Dupont State Forest, visit the Friends of DuPont Forest's excellent web site.
 Get current news, user policy information, maps, and more.
-Site produced by Friends of Dupont Forest.

 There are several parking areas at DuPont State Forest, and the way to get to them varies quite a bit since it's a large forest.
 The one you will want to use depends on which trails you will be hiking.
 The following directions are from Asheville; see the maps to get directions from your location.

 To the NC 280/US 64/US 276 Intersection

 From downtown (Map Point A), take I-240 west to I-26 east.
 Go about 12 miles and take Exit 40 for the Asheville Airport/NC Hwy.
 280. Turn right toward Brevard, and go south on 280 (a 4-lane highway) for 16 miles to the big intersection with US Hwy.
 64/276.
 Directions below continue from this intersection.